 Cahill then slings Howard over his shoulder and carries him indoors, leaving him as a hot mess on the living room floor.
 He steals Howard’s watch and wallet (later dissolving them in a vat of acid), and sets up the living room table with two brandy glasses and a burnt match in an ashtray to set a scene of convivial chatting gone awry.

-Having also taken Howard’s confidential file on Carl Finch’s research plus a canister of heroine to suggest a crazed addict’s involvement, Cahill busts a groove back to the institute to relieve MM7 from its war room duties and before you can say ‘Bob’s your Uncle’, the killing is all wrapped up in plenty of time for a pre-bed Ovaltine.
+Having also taken Howard’s confidential file on Carl Finch’s research plus a canister of heroin to suggest a crazed addict’s involvement, Cahill busts a groove back to the institute to relieve MM7 from its war room duties and before you can say ‘Bob’s your Uncle’, the killing is all wrapped up in plenty of time for a pre-bed Ovaltine.

 Could there be a fly in the ointment, though?
 Cahill notices that the pool car has a huge, corpse-shaped dent on the hood.
 Yet the sly rascal covers his tracks by backing his regular car into it amidst a sea of witnesses.
 “I just can’t get used to these transmissions,” he whimpers in faux shame.
 Yes, that’s some nice cover-up work, Marshall.